MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 ## Reliability tradeoffs with Security

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased workload surface area.** The Security pillar prioritizes a reduced and contained surface area to minimize attack vectors and reduce the management of security controls.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Increased workload surface area.
+The Security pillar prioritizes a reduced and contained surface area to minimize attack vectors and reduce the management of security controls.

 - Reliability is often obtained through replication.
 Replication can occur at the component level, at the data level, or even at a geographic level.
 Replicas, by design, increase the surface area of a workload.
 From a security perspective, a reduced and contained surface area is preferred to minimize potential attack vectors and streamline the management of security controls.